Freedome Lane: Paulie’s Pop

 “Paulie,” Helen said with a sigh.
 “I’m your mother.”

 “Mother,” Helen said.
 “I gave you up to my parents as a baby.
 They insisted on it.
 Nobody ever knew otherwise.
-We moved here from New York just after you were born.”
+I lived with a cousin in New York State until you were born.
+Once you were here, my parents told everyone you were theirs.”

 “How could you?”
-Paulie said getting up.
+Paulie asked getting up.
 “You let me believe we were brother and sister all these years?”

 “Calm down, Paulie,” Vincent said.